floraxinru/NLP_HotelReviews/README.md

 This project is based on my Final Project for Python for Data Science on edx, first submitted in Dec.
 2017, using sentiment analysis to analyze 515K European Hotel Reviews.

+### June 2019 Update:
+> Folks at Radical.io (https://www.radical.io/) were very kind in welcoming me into their office to give a presentation about this project.
+I have uploaded the slides for my 15-min talk which included an overview of the Data Science process, different types of Machine Learning, and extra slides on basics of the ULMFiT approach for NLP.

+### May 2019 Update:
+> A new and revolutionary approach for NLP was developed in 2018, called Universal Language Model Fine-tuning for Text Classification (ULMFit).
+It utilizes neural networks and inductive transfer learning for text classification.(https://arxiv.org/abs/1801.06146).
+It would be very interesting to apply it here (there's already at least 1 related kernel on Kaggle), and train a language model and use it to classify hotel reviews.
+The result might also be applied to reviews for airbnb or other websites for rentals.

 ## Motivation

 During the past few years, us consumers rely increasingly heavily on online ratings and reviews when making decisions, especially when travelling to a new destination.